till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 - use python's `multiprocessing` library to have multiple workers (each one running on a thread) collect episodes, calculate the loss and update the master (global) network, before downloading the new updated parameters
 - Phil has a good tutorial video [here][phil-multicore-a3c]
-- will probably not implement this one, because A2C with vectorized environments has been empirically shown to bea just as good.
+- will probably not implement this one, because A2C with vectorized environments has been empirically shown to be just as good.

 ### Implementation